Author: Elizabeth DeVos MD, MPH, FACEP, University of Florida College of Medicine—Jacksonville

-Agitation complicates the presentations of many ED patients.
-Examples include changes in mood, orientation, and level ofconsciousness as well as violence.
+Agitation complicates the presentation of many ED patients.
+Examples of agitation include changes in mood, orientation, and level of consciousness and may present as violence.
 Agitation may be a symptom of delirium, dementia or psychosis.
-The duty of the emergency physician is to ensure safety for the patient and staff while distinguishing underlying medical causes from those which are functional or psychiatric in nature.
-As around one third of teaching hospitals report daily verbal threats and at least one fourth restrain at leas one patient daily, it is essential to rapidly assess and intervene upon agitate and potentially violent patients.
+The duty of the emergency physician is to ensure safety for the patient and staff while distinguishing underlying medical causes from those that are functional or psychiatric in nature.

 Initial Actions and Primary Survey